-The word Reckless (Adjective) refers to acting without thinking about the consequences, often in a way that is risky or dangerous.
+The word Reckless (adjective) describes behavior done without care for the consequences—often in a way that is risky, unsafe, or otherwise irresponsible.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Reckless correctly in sentences.

 Reckless Explained in Depth